lucapette/lucapette.github.com/_posts/2012-03-27-tmux-for-rails-developers.markdown

 It looks nice, doesn't it?

-Of course, panes are not all.
+Panes are not all tmux has to offer.
 There are windows and sessions too.
 I personally use windows when I do want a *context switch* but you could find them useful for another reason.
 Sessions are the *real word* reason why I run into tmux.
 In this period, I'm doing a lot of remote pair programming.
 When we started to pair we tried a lot of different solutions combining video calling and screen sharing.
 But none of them worked well.
 These technologies are an amazing way of communicating with people but unfortunately they requires a very good connection to work fine.
 But, even when the connection is very good, there is another problem: you have to choose who types in the pair session because you can't switch easily.
 And that's very important for pair programming.
 So I did a bit of a research and I found that a lot of people solved this problem using tmux.
 And that is how I run into tmux.
 At first, I didn't understood how tmux could help in such a situation.
 Then, I finally understood what tmux session are and how you can easily attach your terminal to an existing tmux session.
 I think that tmux is a perfect solution for remote pair programming.
 It's fast, light (in terms of connection) and very easy to set-up.

 ## the tmux book